dbouwman/solution-plan/readme.md

 In the process of implementing the features listed above, other necessary refactorings will also be undertaken.

-#### Improve Documentation and Naming
+#### Consistent Documentation and Naming
 - function and variable names should express what something _is_ or what a function _does_ *in the context of the "process"*
-- jsdoc comments that explain the "why" behind what is being done in a function
+- jsdoc comments that explain the "why" behind what is being done in a function, in addition to what is happening
 - guides should be created focusing on:
     - maintainers of the Solution.js core
     - developers and maintainers of the Processors
     - developers who consume Solution.js

 #### Focus on Functional-Style Programming
+- the vast majority of the code should be in functions
 - functions should have a single `return`
 - functions should have flat promise chains
 - functions should have focused unit tests that only exercise logic _in the function_.
 Mock implementations should be used instead of allowing delegation into other functions.
 These tests should drive code-coverage reporting.